EuroBasket 1951

-The 1951 FIBA European Championship, commonly called FIBA EuroBasket 1951, was the seventh FIBA EuroBasket regional basketball championship, held by FIBA.
-Eighteen national teams affiliated with the International Basketball Federation (FIBA) entered the competition, a record number and more than twice the number that had competed two years earlier.
+The 1951 FIBA European Championship, commonly called FIBA EuroBasket 1951, was the seventh FIBA EuroBasket regional basketball championship, held by the International Basketball Federation (FIBA).
+Eighteen national teams affiliated with FIBA entered the competition, a record number and more than twice the number that had competed two years earlier.
 The competition was hosted by France, who had taken second place at EuroBasket 1949, behind 1949 hosts Egypt.
 The Vélodrome d'hiver, Paris was the location of the event.

-72 matches were held over the course of the tournament, including the three walkovers caused by Romania withdrawing after the competition schedule had been set.
+73 matches were held over the course of the tournament, including three walkovers caused when Romania withdrew after the draw.

 Results

 First round

 In the preliminary round, the 18 teams were split up into four groups.
 Two of the groups had five teams each, with the others having four each.
 Romania withdrew, leaving 2 groups of 5, 1 group of 4, and 1 group of 3.
 The top two teams in each group advanced to the quarterfinal round.
 The seven teams that had placed third and fourth moved into the classification rounds, leaving one more spot in that round two be contested in a head-to-head match between the two fifth-place teams.